Rental Guides · Last updated 2 June 2026

 Long-Term Tips

-- Get the contract in writing.
-A verbal agreement is not enough for LAU protection.
+• Get everything in writing.
+A verbal agreement carries no LAU protection.

-- The comunidad fee (building maintenance) is usually paid by the owner, but confirm this before signing.
+• The comunidad fee (building maintenance charge) is normally the landlord's responsibility, but confirm this before signing.

 Short-Term Tips

-- Some furnished flats rent monthly at rates between standard short-term and long-term.
-These are worth negotiating directly with the landlord, especially for a 2-3 month stay.
+• Some furnished flats rent on informal monthly arrangements at rates sitting between short-term and long-term.
+These are worth negotiating directly with the landlord, especially for a 2 to 3 month stay.

-- Always confirm what is included: WiFi, electricity cap, weekly cleaning.
-Short-term costs add up fast if utilities are metered separately.
+• Always confirm what is included: WiFi, electricity cap, weekly cleaning.
+Short-term costs mount quickly if utilities are billed separately on top of the headline price.

 The Bottom Line

 For anyone planning to be in La Linea for more than 2 months, long-term is almost always the better financial decision.
-The cost difference is real and significant.
+The monthly cost gap is real and significant.
 Short-term makes sense as a landing pad or for genuinely temporary stays.
-The city is not a tourist hotspot for short-stay accommodation, so supply is thin and prices reflect that scarcity.
+La Linea is not a high-volume tourist town for short-stay accommodation, so supply is thin and prices reflect that scarcity.

 Frequently Asked Questions